Spotlight vs. floodlight

 What Are Floodlights?

-Before discussing the difference between floodlight and spotlight, it’s best to get to know them individually.
+Before discussing the differences between spotlights and floodlights, it’s best to discuss them individually.

 A floodlight is a light source characterized by its wide beam spread.
-Typically, it emits light with a beam spread ranging from approximately 90 to 120 degrees.
+Typically, it emits light with a broad beam greater than 60 degrees.

-Floodlights produce non-directional illumination, resulting in soft, gradual shadows that gently fade when illuminating objects.
-Due to their broad beam angle, floodlights can illuminate larger areas effectively.
+• Due to their broad beam angle, floodlights can illuminate larger areas effectively

-Floodlights are ideal for close-up tasks and indoor or outdoor situations requiring a wider field of view.
-This fact is especially true when you require comprehensive illumination during low-light conditions.
+• Floodlights are ideal for close-up tasks and indoor or outdoor situations

 What Are Spotlights?